thachmpham/thachmpham.github.io/md/gdb-program-started-by-systemd.md

 # 1. Introduction
-Debugging a program launched by a systemd service can be challenging due to its execution flow, the program runs in the background, attaching a debugger to the process started by systemd becomes trickier.
+Debugging a program launched by systemd can be tricky, especially when trying to find the debug entrypoint of the program due to the lifecycle of the systemd service.
+The way systemd manages services can make debugging more challenging.

 # 2. Lab